Pius-Emmanuel/100DAYSOFCODE/day12/README.md

 # 100DAYSOFCODE
-* This is the development branch for an extra layer build
+* Project is the number guessing game